rigr/PedalinoMini/README.md

 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank
 - Switch debouncing and analog noise suppression without decreasing responsivenes
 - Invert polarity via software
 - Individual automatic calibration of expression pedals.
-Manual fine tuning is not usually requested.
+Manual fine tuning is usually not requested.
-- Transform a linear expression pedal into log expression pedal and vice versa
+- Transform a linear expression pedal into a log expression pedal and vice versa
-- Resistors ladder calibrated is easy as pressing footswitches in sequence
+- Resistors ladder calibration is as easy as pressing footswitches in sequence
 - RGB NeoPixel/WS2812B status leds
 - Responsive and mobile-first configuration web interface (<http://pedalino.local>)
-- Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
+- Smart Config technology to help users connecting to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)

 ## Bill of materials